 Sharon works on a range of projects related to biodiversity management by the private sector.
-Her role within the Business and Biodiversity team is to develop projects that support improved corporate performance regarding biodiversity and ecosystem services, while improving the knowledge base at the business and biodiversity interface.
-Specific themes include the biodiversity safeguards of voluntary sustainability standards, approaches taken to mitigate impacts, indicators for monitoring and reporting, and the provision of tools and guidance for informed decision making by business.
+Her role within the Business and Biodiversity team is to develop and oversee projects that support improved corporate performance regarding biodiversity and ecosystem services.
+This involves working to support companies directly as well as with those that influence corporate action, including national governments responsible for the regulation of activities, and finance institutions that influence business practice.

+Sharon joined the centre in 2009 to help build the centre’s portfolio of work with the private sector.
 Prior to joining the Centre, Sharon worked on a number of projects that aimed to reconcile conservation objectives with those of social development.
-She has led field based research and conservation projects in Mauritius, Sri Lanka and Cambodia, working in affiliation with a number of institutions, including the Wildlife Conservation Society.
-Sharon has an MSc in Applied Ecology and Conservation and a PhD in the field of conservation and development, both carried out at the University of East Anglia, and has carried out post doctoral research at the University of Cambridge and the Universidade da Paraíba in Brazil.
+She has led field-based research and conservation projects in Mauritius, Sri Lanka and Cambodia, working in affiliation with a number of institutions, including the Wildlife Conservation Society.
+Sharon has an MSc in Applied Ecology and Conservation and a PhD in the field of conservation and development, both carried out at the University of East Anglia, and has carried out post-doctoral research at the University of Cambridge and the Universidade da Paraíba in Brazil.

 Sharon has been leading the programme’s work to support national governments to manage the environmental impacts of development activities.
 This work draws on the Centre’s long history of working with the extractives sector to build capacity of government institutions in countries with emerging oil and gas sectors.
 This relates principally to UNEP-WCMC’s support to the Norwegian Oil for Development programme which Sharon oversees.
 While focused on the oil and gas sector this work entails broader capacity development and technical assistance to manage environmental data that is envisaged to strengthen environmental regulation in general.